-"Accountability is the glue that ties commitment to the results" - Bob Proctor, Author, Lecturer fier minds, Connect | July/August 2021
+"Accountability is the glue that ties commitment to the results" - Bob Proctor, Author, Lecturer

 "Accountability is essential to personal growth, as well as team growth.
 How can you improve if you're never wrong?" - Pat Summitt, Women's College Basketball Coach